7 Super effective ways to break the habit of procrastination

 4. Plan the actions and fix schedules:

 Research on Peak Productivity suggests that highly productive people do not act on their to-do list, rather they act on their schedules.
 Make a written action plan for the task at hand and schedule a time for every action.
 Your work is simple after that, you just need to stick to your schedule.
+If you still don't know where to start, it would be best to enroll in this time management training course by Training Connection.
+This professional business skills training center provides a face-to-face live instructor to guide you in every step: from understanding the time management principles to de-cluttering your mind from information overload.

 5.Set a starting ritual: